sergegithub22/portfolio-items/README.md

 # Portfolio Items.
 HTML Template\
 Portfolio items design example\
+The main idea - change the color theme only by JS\
 Built on flex and grid\
-For changing color scheme use head menu\
+For changing color scheme use head menu.\
-Not rational.
-Just played with JS.
 ### Used:
  - HTML
  - CSS